-As someone who is privileged enough to have been able to visit the Walt Disney World Resort about 20 times in my life, I am the go-to person in my social circles to talk about upcoming vacation to Orlando and the theme park area.
-When I discuss going to Walt Disney World with other parents and neighbours, one of the biggest rumours that persist is that it is “cheaper” to stay at an off-site hotel opposed to a Disney owned property.
-Here’s why you should stay at an on-site Walt Disney World Resort Hotel:
+As someone who is privileged enough to have been able to visit the Walt Disney World Resort about 20 times in my life, I am the go-to person in my social circles to talk about upcoming vacations to Orlando and the theme park area.
+When I discuss going to Walt Disney World with other parents and neighbours, one of the biggest rumours is that it is “cheaper” to stay at an off-site hotel than a Disney-owned property.

 For example, my Dad rented a 5-bedroom vacation home for two weeks in February 2010.
 He was very proud that it only cost him $2,300 USD for the accommodations.
-He thought he was saving so much money by putting all 9 (my mom, my dad, my sister, her husband and 2 young children, me, my husband and our daughter) of us in there.
+He thought he was saving so much money by putting all 9 (my mom, my dad, my sister, her husband and 2 young children, me, my husband and our daughter) in there.

 And if you want to eat like this – you need a Walt Disney World Resort Chef to prepare it for you.